Understanding Raw Footage: Raw Wedding Footage. What You're Really Asking For

 1. Raw Files Are Extremely Large

-Professional cameras shoot in 4K or higher.
-Raw footage can total hundreds of gigabytes, requiring cloud storage or a physical hard drive to transfer and deliver.
+Professional cameras often shoot in 4K quality or higher.
+Raw footage can accumulate hundreds of gigabytes of data.
+This requires significant cloud or physical storage for transfer and delivery.

 📦 Extra cost = storage, handling, and delivery time.

-Even if the footage is unedited, your videographer still has to:
+Even if the footage remains unedited, your videographer has to:

 Backup the files